A Region-based Randers Geodesic Approach for Image Segmentation: Background on Randers Minimal Geodesic Paths

+A generalization of the above proof can be found in \cite[Section 2.5]{burago2022metric}.
+The fact that length by integral of velocity \eqref{eq_RandersLength} equals length by total variation is proved in \cite[Proposition 1.7]{younes2010shapes}, and this implies the lower semi-continuity of the length \citep{burago2022metric}.

-\paragraph{Anisotropy ratios, and duality.} In the mathematical analysis, it is often convenient to compare the (possibly asymmetric) norm $F(\dfx) := \cF(\fx,\dfx) = \cF_\fx(\dfx)$ defined by a Randers metric at a given point $\fx \in \overline \Omega$, with the standard Euclidean norm $\|\dfx\|$.
+\paragraph{Anisotropy ratios, and duality.} One often needs to compare the (possibly asymmetric) norm $F(\dfx) := \cF(\fx,\dfx)$ defined by a Randers metric at a given point $\fx \in \overline \Omega$, with the standard Euclidean norm $\|\dfx\|$.
 For that purpose, we introduce the minimum and maximum ratios